 - How does the proposal respond positively to its surroundings? - Assessment of the positive contributions a proposal can make to its setting cannot be presented without a clear illustration of the receiving environment as it currently exists.
-A neighbourhood context appraisal should identify characteristic features that have will inform the development proposal, whether these are deficiences in the existing context or existing assets that can be of benefit to the proposal. - The context appraisal should have a particular focus on the nearby streets and spaces on which the proposal will have the most impact.
-It should identify the prevailing height, scale and mass of surrounding buildings, streets and spaces; dominant building lines and articulation of building frontage within the streetscape; whether there are any views or routes into and from the site that are fundamental to the design strategies employed; etc. - Are there specific issues of character, topography or visual impact to which the proposal should respond? - The thematic characteristic of the receiving context from a built form perspective should be identified, alongside any specific character area or heritage designations and obligations that pertain and any landform topography that may influence the location of height with respect to overlooking, shadowing and relative height. - The proposal should provide relevant studies addressing any specific requirements that pertain to the development.
-These studies should illustrate and evaluate the effects of the proposal on the local environment and microclimate (wind tunnel studies, sun path studies, shadowing, privacy and overlooking, pedestrian comfort analysis, etc); address heritage or conservation concerns; etc. - A variety of factors may make increased heights or densities particularly prominent in their setting and will require mitigation by design for the proposal to achieve a good contextual fit.
+A neighbourhood context appraisal should identify characteristic features that will inform the development proposal, whether these are deficiencies in the existing context or existing assets that can be of benefit to the proposal. - The context appraisal should have a particular focus on the nearby streets and spaces on which the proposal will have the most impact.
+It should identify the prevailing height, scale and mass of surrounding buildings, streets and spaces; dominant building lines and articulation of building frontage within the streetscape; whether there are any views or routes into and from the site that are fundamental to the design strategies employed; and so on. - Are there specific issues of character, topography or visual impact to which the proposal should respond? - The thematic characteristic of the receiving context from a built form perspective should be identified, alongside any specific character area or heritage designations and obligations that pertain and any landform topography that may influence the location of height with respect to overlooking, shadowing and relative height. - The proposal should provide relevant studies addressing any specific requirements that pertain to the development.
+These studies should illustrate and evaluate the effects of the proposal on the local environment and microclimate (wind tunnel studies, sun path studies, shadowing, privacy and overlooking, pedestrian comfort analysis, and so on); address heritage or conservation concerns; and so on. - A variety of factors may make increased heights or densities particularly prominent in their setting and will require mitigation by design for the proposal to achieve a good contextual fit.
 Where such mitigation of adverse impacts cannot be achieved, proposals for increased height should be avoided.
-Analogous recent development that has successfully integrated with the context should be identified and positive characteristics of their spatial strategies or design approaches explored with reference to the current subject site. - How does the proposal make a positive contribution to its context?
+Analogous recent development that has successfully integrated with the context should be identified and positive characteristics of their spatial strategies or design approaches explored with reference to the current subject site. - How does the proposal make a positive contribution to its context? - The context appraisal should avoid reliance on potential routes or connections that it cannot deliver.
+Proposals should not preclude their development in the future but should instead provide future proofed strategies that allow for connections at a later date.